Who I Am

-Adam is an award-winning garden and landscape designer and a member of the APL (Association of Professional Landscapers) who has been honed from a unique background in horticulture, graphic design training, practical landscaping and business design.
+Adam is a multi award-winning garden and landscape designer and a member of the APL (Association of Professional Landscapers) who has been honed from a unique background in horticulture, graphic design training, practical landscaping and business design.
 He is enthused by his continued passion for plants and sustainable design.

-Adam graduated from the London College of Garden Design in 2019, developing his skills further over the year he spent at Kew Gardens.
+Adam graduated from the London College of Garden Design in 2019 with a Distinction.
 He regularly travels to the four corners of the world, visiting gardens and the natural habitat in varying climates from desert to tropical, assimilating garden design ideas, theories and variations on new planting schemes which can be used in future designs.

 “I’ve designed gardens both large and small, town or country, drawing upon inspiration from the four corners of the world, utilising my passion for plants and inspirational design.”

-He works with both large and small clients in Berkshire (Reading, Newbury, Ascot, Bracknell), Hampshire (Basingstoke, Winchester), Surrey (Guildford), Oxfordshire (Oxford), Wiltshire and further afield, producing innovative solutions to small town house gardens or large multi acre schemes for large country homes, all of which he executes with equal passion for the unique challenges that they bring.
+Adam works with both large and small clients in Berkshire (Reading, Newbury, Ascot, Bracknell), Hampshire (Basingstoke, Winchester), Surrey (Guildford), Oxfordshire (Oxford), Wiltshire and further afield.
+He produces innovative solutions to small town house gardens or large multi acre schemes for large country homes, all of which he executes with equal passion for the unique challenges that they bring.

 An accomplished landscape designer, Adam’s first designs were in the early 1990s whilst working for a reputable landscape design and construction company for several years.

 Having had extensive graphical design training, he had opportunity to put his training to good use; his designs were visionary and practical as he was building and constructing the designs himself, understanding the practical and budgetary limits of the materials and the time needed to implement a design scheme.

 Designer of the year 2022